 The Current Role of Analytics in Accounting

-Descriptive Analytics: By summarizing & interpreting raw data, accountants find answers to what has happened.
+Descriptive Analytics: By summarizing and interpreting raw data, accountants find answers to what has happened.
 For example, analysts frequently use sums, averages, and percent changes to calculate sales results, inventory stock, cost per customer, average dollars spent, year-over-year change in sales, etc. These data are used to generate reports (e.g. operations, finance, and sales).

 Diagnostic Analytics: Accountants also deploy data analytics and data mining to discover why something happened.
 They create variance reports to show differences between budgeted amounts and actual income or expenses.
 They conduct financial audits to pinpoint fraud or errors.
-They employ tools and software to look for patterns & problems in large data sets.
+They employ tools and software to look for patterns and problems in large data sets.

 The Future of Analytics in Accounting

-Predictive Analytics: Accountants predict what will happen by analyzing historical data & patterns.
+Predictive Analytics: Accountants can predict what will happen by analyzing historical data & patterns.
 Enterprise resource planning (ERP) systems, point-of-sale (POS) software, credit scores, customer relationship management (CRM) systems—these are just a few of the sources that can be tapped to create financial forecasts, project appraisals, trend analyses, budget predictions, etc.

-Prescriptive Analytics: Accountants advise management on what should happen.
+Prescriptive Analytics: Accountants can advise management on what should happen.
 Using advanced techniques (e.g. machine learning, optimization algorithms, computational modeling, etc.), accountants can analyze the outcomes of “what-if” scenarios, assess the trade-offs, and suggest the best course of action.